OfficeDev/office-js-docs-pr/docs/reference/objectmodel/requirement-set-1.6/office.context.mailbox.diagnostics.md

 A string that can be one of the following values: `Outlook`, `OutlookWebApp`, `OutlookIOS`, or `OutlookAndroid`.

 > [!NOTE]
-> The `Outlook` value is returned for Outlook on desktop clients i.e., Windows and Mac.
+> The `Outlook` value is returned for Outlook on desktop clients (i.e., Windows and Mac).

 ##### Type